 What is your message of hope for somebody who’s in that divorce situation and can’t see a way out?

-I think people have to be open-minded and optimistic and, most of all, patient because many times when people have decided that they need to get a divorce, they want it over yesterday.
+I think people have to be open-minded and optimistic.
+Most of all, they need to be patient.
+Because many times when people have decided that they need to get a divorce, they want it over yesterday.
 They’re ripping off the band-aid and are ready to move forward.
 It can, unfortunately, be a really slow process.
 So I think people just need to be patient; they need to stay optimistic.
-They need to recognize that there are things like mediation and other types of alternative dispute resolution that they can use to their advantage to try to resolve their case in a way that works for them.
+They need to recognize that there are things like mediation.
+And, other types of alternative dispute resolution that they can use to their advantage.
+They can try to resolve their case in a way that works for them.
 And so, exploring those opportunities and being open-minded to the process helps tremendously.

 Great words.
 Thank you so much, Sharon Corsentino.
 If you want to learn more please visit Sharon Corsentino Mediations.